Ahnfelt/jsonr/README.md

-#  Typed Object Notation (.ton)
+#  JSON/Typed (.jsont)

-TON is JSON, but with a friendlier syntax, simple to use schemas and efficient binary encoding.
+JSON/Typed is JSON, but with a friendlier syntax, simple to use schemas and efficient binary encoding.

 ## Why?